laravel-streams/streams.dev/streams/data/explore/start.md

       href: /discord
       type: link
 ---
 Laravel Streams is a system of **low-code** utilities providing an optimized foundation and workflow for **Laravel development**.
-Our core features are organized into **composer packages** and can be used within an existing project or entirely on their own.
+Core features are organized into **composer packages** and can be used within an existing project or entirely on their own.